usnistgov/5gdeploy/docs/tgcs.md

 Sockperf playback mode requires a playback file as input.
 It is a CSV file where each record describes a packet to be transmitted.
 First column is a timestamp (monotonically increasing); second column is UDP payload length (between 14 and 65000).
-The sample command uses [gen2.awk](https://github.com/Mellanox/sockperf/blob/91b10ca095ea2efe6aaab830e34c2afe2c3e4cbf/tools/gen2.awk) to generate a playback file.
+The sample command uses [gen2.awk](https://github.com/Mellanox/sockperf/blob/19accb5229503dac7833f03713b978cb7fc48762/tools/gen2.awk) to generate a playback file.

 The `--data-file` flag should be set to the absolute path of the playback file.
 In a multi-host deployment, this file must be present on the host that runs the sockperf playback, which may or may not be the primary host.
 The playback file would be bind-mounted into the container at the same path so that it is readable by sockperf.

-This mode would not work in a multi-UE container (e.g. UERANSIM) due to implementation limitation (lack of `--client_ip` flag).

 ### Troubleshooting

 During startup, `bind source path does not exist` for the playback file:

+* Did you specify the correct absolute path for the playback file?
 * Did you upload the playback file to the secondary host where the sender would be running?

 During startup, `Error Get "http://5gdeploy.localhost/v2/"`: